edgexfoundry/device-sdk-c/docs/configuration.md

 Option | Type | Notes
 :--- | :--- | :---
 DataTransform | Bool | For enabling/disabling transformations on data between the device and EdgeX.
 Defaults to true (enabled).
-Discovery | Bool | For enabling/disabling device discovery.
+Discovery/Enabled | Bool | For enabling/disabling device discovery.
 Defaults to true (enabled).
+Discovery/Interval | Int | Time between automatic discovery runs, in seconds.
+Defaults to zero (do not run discovery automatically).
 InitCmd | String | Not implemented.
 Specifies a resource command to be automatically generated when a device is added to the service.
 InitCmdArgs | String | Not implemented.
 Specifies arguments to be included with InitCmd.
 MaxCmdOps | Int | Defines the maximum number of resource operations that can be sent to the driver in a single command.